-When you've been hurt by dishonesty, it takes time to heal
+When you've been hurt by dishonesty, it takes time to trust people again

 Who hasn't been hurt by dishonesty?
 We singles know what that's like.

-What's frightening about that statistic is that with that large a percentage, many of those students have to be practicing Christians.
+What's scary about that statistic is that the majority of Senators and Congress members claim to be practicing Christians.
+Yikes!

 Lying, cheating and stealing are rampant in the workplace.
 People lie to cover their mistakes, lie about absenteeism, and lie on their resumes to get hired in the first place.

-With so much deception going on, how can a single person avoid being hurt by dishonesty--and just as important--avoid rationalizing that since everybody else is doing it, I might as well too?
+With so much deception going on, how can you avoid being hurt by dishonesty--and just as important, how can you avoid rationalizing that since everybody else is doing it, I might as well too?

 When someone lies and you're the one hurt by dishonesty, your first reaction may be to believe that the person deliberately set out to hurt you.

-Most of the time, that's not the case.
-More frequently, that person lied to cover their own mistake or misdeed.
-Now that doesn't make it right, nor does it make your hurt any easier to take, but it does shed a new light on the situation.
+Most of the time that's not the case.
+Usually a person lies to cover their own mistake or misdeed.
+Now that doesn't make it right, nor does it make your hurt any easier to take, but it does shed new light on the situation.

 Some people are routinely dishonest because they have low self-esteem.
-If they're worried about being perceived as incompetent, they may lie because they're scared.
+If they're worried about being seen as incompetent, they may lie because they're scared.
+Deception has always been a favorite defensive weapon.

 Does that excuse it?
 No, of course not.
-But when we understand a situation, we're better equipped to deal with it.
+But when you understand a situation, you're better equipped to deal with it.

 Consider the fallout